 During our short history the total number of graduands has exceeded 700 and they are serving in different parts of Malaysia and beyond.
 Our faculty has increased in qualifications and experience, and we are glad to see that the supporting churches are taking steps to prepare suitably qualified ministers for teaching in the seminary.

 Our founding fathers, the late Bishop Emeritus C.N.
 Fang, the late Bishop E.B.
 Muthusami and the late Bishop Tan Sri J.G.
-Savarimuthu, together with the first principal, the Rev Dr Denis C. Dutton (now Bishop Emeritus of the Methodist Church of Malaysia and also a Datuk) have left an indelible impact on STM.
+Savarimuthu, together with the first principal, the Rev Dr Denis C. Dutton (now Bishop Emeritus of the Methodist Church of Malaysia and also a Datuk) have left an indeligible impact on STM.
 The accreditation of the seminary by the Association for Theological Education in South East Asia (ATESEA) in 1984 was an important milestone.
-In 2010 we achieved another milestone; we were invited by ATESEA to serve as one of the Centers for Theological Excellence (CTE) to offer the Doctor of Theology program.
+In 2010 we achieve another milestone; we were invited by ATESEA to serve as one of the Centers for Theological Excellence (CTE) to offer Doctor of Theology program.

-We are committed to give our best; our curriculum is reviewed frequently, lectures and assignments are brought into a corresponding balance, the quality of field education experience and community life are improved continually, and our library resources are expanded perpetually.
+We are committed to give our best; our curriculum is reviewed frequently, lectures and assignments are brought into a corresponding balance, quality of field education experience and community life is improved continually, and our library resources are expanded perpetually.
 We also consolidated our administrative procedures and enlisted the basic facilities required by the seminary community.

 The seminary, in its life and teaching, seeks to be faithful to the central truths of the Christian Faith as contained in the Holy Scriptures of the Old and New Testaments and summarised in such historic confessions of the Christian Church as the Apostles’ Creed and the Nicene Creed, and the doctrinal standards of the Anglican, Evangelical Lutheran and Methodist Churches.
 These truths include: